Shipping a Car from New York to Dallas Guide

 Economy and Employment

-Last year, Dallas recorded the second highest job growth rate after Atlanta attracting a lot of New Yorkers, making them pack their bags and head to the oil and cowboy land.
+Last year, Dallas recorded the second-highest job growth rate after Atlanta attracting a lot of New Yorkers, making them pack their bags and head to the oil and cowboy land.
 But Dallas is more than just that.
-The city first became a business and trade center after the railroads were constructed, and by early 1970, it was the capital of cotton industry in the US.
+The city first became a business and trade center after the railroads were constructed, and by early 1970, it was the capital of the cotton industry in the US.